-When my daughter was giving us our first granddaughter.
-While in labor, my wife began encouraging her to walk hoping to speed up the labor process.
-A while later the doctor came in to check her and discovered the baby was breech and probably had been so for a while.
+When my daughter was in labor giving us our first granddaughter, my wife encouraged her to walk to help speed up the process.
+A while later, the doctor came in to check on her and discovered the baby was breech and probably had been so for a while.
 Without surgery it could have been tragic for both of them.
 After the birth, there was a period of time they thought her baby might have to wear a brace on her hip because of the position she had been in with both her head and feet pointing upward.
-Thankfully everything turned out fine and she didn’t need the brace after all.
+Thankfully, everything turned out fine and she didn’t need the brace after all.
 The God-given birthing process illustrates ever so clearly how dangerous it is when the body tries to lead the way instead of the head as intended by God.

 When your pastor presents a vision, project or need, get behind it.
 If everyone would do so, there would be no end to the encouragement and enthusiasm it would produce in him or her.
 When volunteers are needed, it’d be great to be inundated with volunteers and have to turn people away.
 It would thrill the pastor, excite the body, build the kingdom, and be a tremendous witness to any visitors that might be looking on.